andyatkinson/blog/_posts/2009-04-20-auto-linking-twitter-tweets-in-ruby-and-javascript.md

 tags: [Programming, Ruby, JavaScript, Tips, Scripts]
 ---

-Ruby on Rails introduced me to a the concept of an `auto_link` helper method, which finds and hyperlinks URLs within text.
+Ruby on Rails introduced me to the concept of an `auto_link` helper method, which finds and hyperlinks URLs within text.

 How do we write our own auto-link in Ruby and JavaScript?